-Dark Posting to Instagram and Facebook: How Does It Work?
+Dark Posting to Instagram and Facebook: How Does It Work in 2023

 Dark posts are targeted ads on Facebook, Instagram, and other social media.